 a) In which register does the issue appear?
-Property, Proprietorship orb) What is the number of the entry? - b) What is the number of the entry? :o a particular to a particular What does the entry say and why is this a potential problem? to a particular a) Does it relate to a particular sensitivity on the part of the client or to way in which they wanted to use the land? b) Is it a more general problem relating to the land itself (e.g. environmental lack of planning permission)? ental issues or What is the appropriate action in the circumstances? a) Initially: ii) Make enquires at the Land Registry; and/or iii) Inform the client. b) Does further action need to be undertaken? i) Surveys ii) Expert advice c) How can the issue be solved.
+Property, Proprietorship or Charges? b) What is the number of the entry?
+What does the entry say and why is this a potential problem ? a) Does it relate to a particular sensitivity on the part of the client or to a particular way in which they wanted to use the land? b) Is it a more general problem relating to the land itself (e.g. environmental issues or lack of planning permission)?
+What is the appropriate action in the circumstances? a) Initially: i) Make enquiries of the seller; ii) Make enquires at the Land Registry; and/or iii) Inform the client. b) Does further action need to be undertaken? i) Surveys ii) Expert advice c) How can the issue be solved.
 Possible solutions are: i) Defective title indemnity insurance ii) Putting a special condition into the contract iii) Appointing a second trustee